fhiso/legacy-format/data-model.md

 ### PROP   {#PROP}

-Pertaining to possessions such as real estate or other property of interest.
+Property: pertaining to possessions such as real estate or other property of interest.

 Contexts
 :   .`[INDI]`.`[ORDN]`